Azure/api-management-self-hosted-gateway-ingress/readme.md

 1. Self-hosted gateway boots on a Kubernetes cluster in hybrid configuration mode.
 1. Cloud configuration adds a `/users` API.
 1. Ingress adds a new `/users` route, overwriting the cloud API.
-1. All runtime calls will be executed as per Ingress confguration
+1. All runtime calls will be executed as per Ingress confguration.

 Now if the pod is torn down or nodes reboot, configuration will be loaded as:
-1. Load the Ingress object, which has `/users` route
+1. Load the Ingress object, which has `/users` route.
 1. Cloud confguration will overwrite `/users` route from snapshot.